 n collaboration with the Ministry of Public Health and Population, our healthcare team is sharing COVID-19 case management and education guidelines with health facility staff.
 We have trained 431 frontline health workers, community health volunteers and staff on COVID-19 case management and prevention methods.
-We also provided 38 health facilities with cleaning materials—including gloves, waterproof overalls and soap—to strengthen infection protection and control.
-Also in collaboration with the ministry, we have trained community health volunteers (CHVs) on how to prevent and treat COVID-19, providing them with related materials to distribute within in their communities, reaching more than 850 residents, as well as to health facilities that we support in Sana’a.
-Despite the global shortage of protective equipment, our team in Yemen has been able to source and distribute 724,914 PPE and IPC items—including masks, gloves, gowns, sanitizers and soap—to health facilities, health workers and other staff members.
+We also provided 39 health facilities with cleaning materials—including gloves, waterproof overalls and soap—to strengthen infection protection and control.
+Also, in collaboration with the ministry, we have trained community health volunteers (CHVs) on how to prevent and treat COVID-19, providing them with related materials to distribute within in their communities, reaching 9,761 residents, as well as to health facilities that we support in Sana’a.
+Despite the global shortage of protective equipment, our team in Yemen has been able to source and distribute 756,033 PPE and IPC items—including masks, gloves, gowns, sanitizers and soap—to health facilities, health workers and other staff members.
 In addition, we donated 16,000 N95 masks to an NGO that runs treatment centers for those diagnosed with moderate to severe cases of COVID-19.
 These centers had been in danger of shutting down operations due to the lack of PPE.
 We are helping another NGO, the Danish Refugee Council, implement an innovative concept called community shielding, to mitigate the spread of COVID-19 in crowded camp conditions.
-All International Medical Corps-supported health facilities continue to provide care, so far screening 164,215 people for COVID-19 and referring 5,065 patients suspected to have the disease.
-Four mobile units and two ambulances deployed in the south of the country also provide primary health and nutrition services as well as COVID-19 referrals, and we continue to raise awareness about COVID-19 through a variety of means, including in-person discussions, radio and print media.
+All International Medical Corps-supported health facilities continue to provide care, so far screening 235,436 people for COVID-19 and referring 13,381 patients suspected to have the disease.
+In addition, we have reached 8,822 people with COVID-19 information through our Child Nutrition in Emergencies program.
+We are also raising awareness about COVID-19 in hard-to-reach areas and households without radio or television coverage by using vehicles equipped with speakers.
+Five mobile units and two ambulances deployed in the south of the country provide primary health and nutrition services, as well as COVID-19 referrals, and we continue to raise awareness about COVID-19 through a variety of means, including in-person discussions, radio and print media.